laurencee9/exact_binary_dynamics/README.md

 ### Solver

-After having declared your paramters, you must initiate an instance and run the algorithm:
+After having declared your parameters, you must initiate an instance and run the algorithm:

 	solver = Solver(params)
 	Q = solver.get_probabilities_Q()

-The output of `solver.get_probabilities_Q()` is a dictionnary where keys are the configurations as strings (e.g. "101011011") and value are the probability of getting the key configuration.
+The output of `solver.get_probabilities_Q()` is a dictionary where keys are the configurations as strings (e.g. "101011011") and values are the probabilities of getting the key configuration.
 For example, the output could look like:

 ```
 {